turbot/tailpipe-docs/docs/reference/config-files/format.md

 > Use the [RegEx 101](https://regex101.com/) to help create and test your regular expressions.

 #### Delimited Format
 The `delimited` format is used for parsing CSV, TSV, and other delimited file formats.
-The properties are passed directly to DuckDB which implements the delimited data parsing.
+The properties are passed directly to DuckDB, which implements the delimited data parsing.

 ```hcl
 format "delimited" "custom_csv" {